Lxpo/web-server/README.md

 A simple web server made with Python.
 My goal is to learn more about Python and to get a good grasp of web servers.

+## 📌 Rules for myself
+- Try to figure it out without tutorials.
+- Rely more on documentation

 ## 🛠️ Tech Stack
 - **Backend:** Python